 Ghanzi – Windhoek

 We start early this morning as we continue west and cross the border into Namibia, travelling onwards to the capital city of Windhoek.
-Upon arrival in Windhoek, we will take a short walk through the city centre and have the opportunity to view some its better known landmarks.
 (Our accommodation for the night is situated halfway between the city and the airport).

 Etosha National Park